 - Tip: Crowdfunding sources include equity crowdfunding sites, marketplace lending, and rewards-based crowdfunding.

 An emerging business attempting to get up and running may finance its operations using a business loan.
 Many loans are available for such business ventures, like small business loans for startups.
 You may also be eligible to receive business credit from your suppliers or other sources.

 A promising startup may pursue venture capital funding.
 This is when a group of angel investors or venture capitalists pledge to invest in a business in return for equity - or a stake in the company - and a portion of profits in the future.

 To cover essential expenses such as marketing your product, you will need some kind of capital.
 Startup capital allows you to launch the business and fulfill those costs until you begin generating revenue.

-Investing in your business successfully requires a concrete business plan and a working budget that allocated capital for any startup costs.
-When you’ve projected what your startup expenses are and have outlined a solid budget, you can begin searching for startup capital.
+Investing in your business requires a concrete business plan; and a working budget that allocates capital for any startup costs.
+When you’ve projected what your startup expenses are, and have outlined a solid budget, you can begin searching for startup capital.

 If you decided to pursue bootstrapping for your business, you would rely on your own personal funds and bank accounts for money.

-Another possible way is to reach out to a bank for a small business loan, which are often backed by the Small Business Administration (SBA).
-To qualify for these loans however, you may be required to prove your creditworthiness.
+Another possible way?
+Reach out to a bank for a small business loan, which are often backed by the Small Business Administration (SBA).
+To qualify for these loans. however, you may be required to prove your creditworthiness.

 Or, you can rely on equity financing through angel investors to provide startup capital for your startup.
 You can also look within venture capital firms for investors.
-In return for this funding, be prepared to sign over equity in your company however.
+In return for this funding, be prepared to sign over equity in your company.